-Voting is now open to select new members for the Saints Voice supporters’ panel.
+Voting has now closed to select new members for the Saints Voice supporters’ panel.

 The panel is looking for up to 4 new members to join them in meeting with key staff at the club three-to-four times each year